minos-org/minos-static/README.md

 Linux static linking is hard, in most cases `-static` won't suffice, and you'll end installing (or building) a static toolchain to compile and link statically all the dependencies of your target program (and the program itself).

-There exist several projects who aim to fix this by providing easy to follow recipes, there is however still the need to compile a lot of code, this repository provides meta-recipes for building all available packages and publish them to http://s.minos.io , so the process can be reduced to:
+There exist several projects who aim to fix this by providing easy to follow recipes, there is however still the need to compile a lot of code, this repository define meta-recipes for building all available packages and publish them to http://s.minos.io , so the process can be reduced to:

 ```
-$ get-static git
+$ static-get git
 git-version.tar.gz
 ```